 HNW individuals will likely work with both types of professionals to manage their financial portfolios.
-Still, understanding the differences between wealth management vs. private banking and the roles they play will ensure you’re working with each one effectively.
+Still, understanding the differences between private banking versus wealth management and the roles they play will ensure you’re working with each one effectively.

-HNW individuals fall under one of two umbrellas of wealth management: discretionary and non-discretionary.
+HNW individuals fall under one of two umbrellas of private wealth management — discretionary and non-discretionary.
 Discretionary clients give wealth managers a greater range of control over investment decisions.
 As asset managers, they can execute a stock trade on behalf of the client without additional clearance.
-They study the various stock, bond, and private markets and make tactical buy and sell recommendations under a quicker approval process.
+They study the various stock, bond and private markets and make tactical buy and sell recommendations under a quicker approval process.

 Non-discretionary clients, as it implies, do not grant their wealth advisors full discretion to execute investment decisions.
 These HNW individuals have investment policies that tend not to make as many tactical adjustments involving trades as their counterparts.
 Non-discretionary manager fees tend to be a little lower since they aren’t taking an active role in daily investment decisions.

-Clients who seek out wealth managers generally already have large sums of capital invested in securities products, real property, cash, and other assets.
-Other HNW clients are looking for wealth advisors because they’re either expecting or have recently experienced a major liquidity event.
+Clients who seek out wealth managers generally already have large sums of capital invested in securities products, real property, cash and other assets.
+Other high net worth clients are looking for wealth advisors because they’re either expecting or have recently experienced a major liquidity event.
 Some examples of liquidity events include receiving an inheritance through a trust or a proprietor selling their stake in a business.